wli33/paperNotes/Inception.md

 2. with probability e, replace k with a sample drawn from the distribution u(k). they used the uniform distribution u(k) = 1/K

 ### v4
-a pure Inception variant without residual connections with roughly the same recognition performance as Inception-ResNet-v2.
 Reduction achieved by valid padding.
+V4: a pure Inception variant without residual connections with roughly the same recognition performance as Inception-ResNet-v2. more stack layers in the inception block.
+"the step time of Inception-v4 proved to be significantly slower in practice, probably due to the larger number of layers."

 Inception-ResNet-v1: a hybrid Inception version that has a similar computational cost to Inception-v3